willhains/Kotoba/README.md

 Look, ladies and gents, you are much smarter than I. I am a working developer, but Swift/iOS is not my day job.
 I made this open-source for two reasons:

-- Honestly, I'm not sure whether Kotoba will be approved for the App Store.
+- Honestly, I suspected Kotoba wouldn't be approved for the App Store.
 If it's open-source, the Xcode-savvy can at least install it on their personal devices.
 - If smarter, more experienced Swift developers can suggest improvements or fix my bugs, I will learn from them.

 Which is a nice segway to...